Georges Pouchet: Works

 Pouchet made contributions in several scientific fields, and specialised in comparative anatomy of fishes and whales.
 He was a prime advocate of polygenism, and was the author of an anthropological work titled De la Pluralité des races humaines (1858), which was translated into English as The Plurality of the Human Race in 1864 by the Anthropological Society.
+He took an interest in the history of biology and commented on the views of Aristotle.
+Pouchet was involved in popular science writing and edited scientific content for several periodicals including Le Siècle, La Revue des Deux Mondes, La Philosophie positiv, Le Temps and La Revue scientifique.
+He was a friend of Flaubert, Maupassant and Céard.
+Maupassant dedicated the short story La Mère sauvage to Pouchet in 1884.